ese-detkin-lab/ese5190-2022-lab2b-esp/lab/Feedback.md

 #### 2. Get your C file run, instead of open minicom as before, run your python script and see the original minicom output in your python end.
 #### 3. Start from there, try use python to generate .csv file, and write into the board with your python script, etc.

 Another task that hold me back is the PIO related part mentioned before.
 I think I need deeper understanding for the RP2040 memory structure, how pio, dma work together and the data's flowing path, to better do the lab.
-I have read the datasheet, but the description there is quite vague and general, and PIO is such unique that there's no much information I could find when google it.
+I have read the datasheet, but the description there is quite vague and general, and PIO is such unique that there's no much information I could find when googled it.
 I would be really grateful if more resources can be shared.

 ### What steps have you taken to resolve these difficulties?
 Any other barriers you have faced to completing this assignment?
 Mention any students, repos, or other resources you have found helpful in completing the lab so far.